Oven won't heat up? 8 fixes to try

 If this step doesn't work, you'll need to test and maybe replace the sensor.
 This would involve:

-If you're game, consult your owner's manual for directions, and if these steps exceed your comfort level, schedule a repair with an expert.
+If you're game, consult your owner's manual for directions, and if these steps exceed your comfort level, you can always reach out to a repair expert.

 Broken gas oven igniter